AgaMiko/plastic-object-detection/content/about/dates.md

   #company_url = ""
   location = "Gdańsk, Poland"
   date_start = "2020-12-22"
-  date_end = ""
+  date_end = "2021-01-19"
-  description = "Going deeper - advanced models and data augmentation"
+  description = "Goal: Going deeper - advanced models and data augmentation.
+Summary: We have decided to focus only on EfficientDets which gave us the best results.
+Additionally we have started to try out some data augmentation techniques: classic transformations as zoom in/out, rotation but also color augmentation and artificial snow and rain.
+Moreover we have discovered multiple more datasets with waste designed for segmentation, detection and classification which we added to our TACO dataset.
+Huge boost of data made us to re-define models' pipeline."

 [[experience]]
   title = "Final model selection"